HOME Back

 Yamagata Prefectural Government

-Each spring, a submerged forest appears at Lake Shirakawa in Japan’s Tōhoku region.
+Each spring, a submerged forest appears at Lake Shirakawa in Japan’s Tohoku region.
 As the thick snow of winter melts, the white yanagi trees are soaked up to the trunk, making it appear as though they are growing straight out of the clean, blue waters of the lake.

 Whichever time of year you visit, you can immerse yourself in the refreshing natural landscape with a stay at the Shirakawa Dam campground.
-As well as activities like cycling, hiking and kayaking, you enjoy a relaxing afternoon at the park’s own golf course.

 Please Choose Your Language